Sex education in India: Sex and pregnancy

 The sex ratio in India is skewed towards males, with 943 girls born per 1000 males in 2011.
 This is propagated by several factors, including lower caloric intake by mothers, female infanticide, and cultural preference for boys.
 However, the most plausible explanation for fewer female than male births is prenatal sex determination, followed by induced abortion of female fetuses.
 This suggests that potential mothers are socialised to believe that having a female child is detrimental to their family, either economically or socially.

 In more developed parts of India, such as tier 1 and tier 2 cities, an increasing number of young men and women are delaying marriage to pursue their careers, a result of rising education levels.
 However, In rural areas and urban slums, girls are often married early, entering married life unequipped with any knowledge of sex.
 This manifests itself on a larger scale.
 According to UNICEF, about 240 million women alive in India today were married before the age of 18 even though the average age of women at first marriage has increased to 20.6.

-While pre-marital sex is severely stigmatized in India, child marriages and teen pregnancies remain a growing concern for the country, with 11.5% being married between the ages of 15 and 19, and 45% being married before the age of 24.
+While pre-marital sex is severely stigmatised in India, child marriages and teen pregnancies remain a growing concern for the country, with 11.5% being married between the ages of 15 and 19, and 45% being married before the age of 24.
 Girls entering into such early marriages are encouraged by family and community to reproduce directly after marriage; they tend to have low awareness of, and lack access to, contraception.
 Approximately one-third of these girls have a child before the age of 19.
 Medical termination of pregnancy is available to few and the attitude of the providers towards such women is generally unsympathetic.
 As a result, girls and young women with unwanted pregnancies may attempt unsafe abortions or abandon the child.
 Such stigmatised women may also commit suicide.

 There is a low rate of contraception use within or outside of marriage.
 Based on a National Family Health Survey conducted in 1992–1993, 7.1% of married women (aged 15–19) use contraception, compared to 21% among women (aged 20–24).
 Additionally, adolescents lack access to contraceptive methods like oral contraceptives and diaphragms.
 Lack of contraception use is coupled with lack of availability of safe abortions.
 While five million abortions occur annually in India, only 10% of those are performed within the structures of a high-quality hospital.